aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to TSV in C++ Applications" h2="Convert XPS to TSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to TSV?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft that is used to store documents in a fixed layout.
+It is similar to PDF, but it is not as widely used.
+TSV (Tab Separated Values) is a text format used for storing tabular data.
+It is a popular format for exchanging data between different applications.
+Converting XPS to TSV is useful when you need to share data with applications that do not support XPS.

-Converting XPS to TSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TSV.
+<h2>How Aspose.Total Helps for XPS to TSV Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert XPS to TSV in C++.
+It includes Aspose.PDF for C++, Aspose.Cells for C++, and other libraries.
+The process of converting XPS to TSV is simple and straightforward.
+In the first step, you can export XPS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TSV.
+Aspose.Total for C++ provides a wide range of features and options that make it easy to convert XPS to TSV in C++.
+It also supports a variety of other file formats, such as PDF, DOCX, XLSX, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}